 - good grinding black pepper

-- Place all the ingredients in a large pan and bring to the boil.
+- Place all of the ingredients in a large pan and bring to the boil.

-- Simmer for about 40 minutes, stirring occasionally.
+- Simmer for about 40 minutes with the lid off.
+Give an occasional stir to check how it's getting on and that nothing is sticking to the bottom.
 The chutney is ready when the beetroot is cooked and the mixture has thickened.

-- Pour into warm sterilised jars.
+- Ladle immediately into warm sterilised jars.
+A jam funnel will help to keep things clean and in the jar rather than all over the work surface.
 Tap the jars to remove air pockets.
 Cover with waxed discs, then screw on the lids and label.

 Thanks to Friends of Glass for sponsoring this post.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands that help to keep Tin and Thyme blythe and blogging.
+Thanks also to my readers for supporting the organisations and brands that help to keep Tin and Thyme blithe and blogging.